slack-ruby/slack-ruby-bot/README.md

 ### SlackRubyBot::Commands::Base

-The `SlackRubyBot::Bot` class is just sugare deriving from `SlackRubyBot::Commands::Base`.
-You can divide the bot implementation into subclasses of `SlackRubyBot::Commands::Base` manually.
+The `SlackRubyBot::Bot` class is DSL sugar deriving from `SlackRubyBot::Commands::Base`.
+You can organize the bot implementation into subclasses of `SlackRubyBot::Commands::Base` manually.
 By default a command class responds, case-insensitively, to its name.
 A class called `Phone` that inherits from `SlackRubyBot::Commands::Base` responds to `phone` and `Phone` and calls the `call` method when implemented.

 ```ruby
 class Phone < SlackRubyBot::Commands::Base